 Have you been going to town on home organization as I have lately?
-I just finished our Under the Kitchen Sink project (sharing tomorrow), will be detoxing my closet in a few days, before finally getting to the ‘dumping zone’ spare bedroom in the coming weeks!
+I just finished our Under the Kitchen Sink project and detoxing and organizing my closet.
+When you’re done here be sure to check out:

 - Avery’s Sticker Project Paper (clear)